-Veterinary Diagnostic Lab (VDL) was designed as a highly efficient, contemporary laboratory facility that will provide exceptional diagnostic and necropsy facilities in support of the North Dakota Agricultural Extension Service and North Dakota State University.
-The design includes flexible and adaptable laboratory planning concepts and technology systems in response to future mission priorities or scientific advances.
+Providing exceptional diagnostic and necropsy facilities for the North Dakota Agricultural Extension Service and North Dakota State University, the Veterinary Diagnostic Lab was designed as a highly efficient, contemporary laboratory facility.
+The design included flexible and adaptable laboratory planning concepts and technology systems in order to accommodate any future mission priorities or scientific advances.

 The building was meticulously planned out, based on the needs and wants of the staff and the materials they work with daily.
 The lab has a Biosafety Level 3 room, suitable for work with infectious agents, and an incinerator room for disposing of large specimens.
 A number of unique environmental design concepts were utilized in the build like the geothermal well field for heating and cooling and the utilization of natural daylight to help ease the cost and upkeep of fluorescent light.